 The (very) indoor outdoorsman: DFRPG

-Like its spiritual parent, the GURPS Dungeon Fantasy line, the Dungeon Fantasy Roleplaying Game (DFRPG) focuses on indoor, underground action.
+Like its spiritual parent, the GURPS Dungeon Fantasy series, the Dungeon Fantasy Roleplaying Game (DFRPG) focuses on indoor, underground action.
 PCs will still appreciate Outdoorsman in these games, but it becomes all the more important that they get full value from it.

 DFRPG‘s writeup of Outdoorsman covers nine skills, adding Disguise (Animals) and Weather Sense to GURPS‘ selection (while sensibly restricting Mimicry to Mimicry (Animal Sounds and Bird Calls)).
 I like this take on Outdoorsman, too; I hadn’t thought to include Disguise.
 If using DFRPG‘s version, I’d make only one change: the addition of a tenth skill.
 Hiking seems the best fit to me.

 Other talents for outdoor types

 Looking at other talents of interest to lovers of the wild, the obvious thematic choices in the Basic Set are Animal Friend and Green Thumb, each a thrifty 5 points/level.
 (DFRPG offers these as well, though its shortened skill set means fewer boosted skills.
 In particular, its Green Thumb aids a paltry three skills.
 I think I’ll let this intuitive understanding of plants also add to Theology (Druidic) and Esoteric Medicine (Druidic), as well as Survival when used for veggie foraging.)

 Beyond that, I’ll just plug a talent of my own invention.
 From The Talented Thief: Stealing the Spotlight in GURPS and DFRPG, this GURPS talent or DFRPG advantage is intended for rogues and cat burglars who sneer at physical obstacles, but it’d aid wilderness types both indoors and out:

 Naturally Nimble 5 points/level